MoeweX/broadcast-group-simulation/README.md

 2. IPlaneIpToLocation.kt (requires a secret from [ipinfo.io](https://ipinfo.io/))
 3. IPlaneLocationEnricher.kt

-You may also customize data set generation by updating the **conf** objects in each file's main method.
+You may also customize the calculation by updating the **conf** objects in each file's main method.

-## Run on AWS
+## Run Simulation on AWS

+Find below helpful commands to run the simulation on AWS (expects tu be executed in a fish shell).
 - Build Jar with `mvn package`
 - Set var with `set URL xxxxx`
 - Copy to AWS